Projit32/Emoji-Classification/README.md

  * Finall Pediction:
    This is the final stage where we use random comments off the internet and put it to test it against the classifier.
+   We use the `Emoji Classification Driver.py` to test our system by putting the comments in a list and running the entire code.

    <img src="Images/steps.png" height=500/>